skogsbaer/sum-product/sum-product-en.md

 ```

 This, too emphasizes the need to separate between the *data model* in
-the software and *encodings* in a database or serialization format.
+the software and *encodings* in a database or serialization format,
+and use an anti-corruption layer between them as necessary.

 ## Sums and Products and the Open/Closed Principle